davawen/keal/README.md

 ### Messed up colors / icons showing as black boxes

 Make sure you have graphics drivers installed, `iced` uses `wgpu`, which depends on Vulkan/OpenGL/Metal.

+### Hanging when developing a plugin

+Make sure you didn't forget to send an `end` after a choice list.
+Keal will wait indefinitely for it if you forget it!